 School Curriculum

-At Millfields C.E.
-Primary School, we help each child to aspire to their true potential in a happy and secure Christian environment.
-In order to do this we are committed to providing pupils with exciting learning opportunities through a broad and balanced curriculum.
-We aim to give pupils opportunities to thrive in a range of subject areas and activities such as music and sport as well as the core curriculum subjects.
-Our curriculum has been revised in consultation with a range of stakeholders including pupils, parents, staff, governors and external consultants to reflect the content and challenge of the new curriculum for each year group.
-Teachers, Teaching Assistants and Governors have received training in the key areas of curriculum change with a particular focus on Maths, English, in particular Reading and Phonics as well as regularly meeting to review and observe the curriculum in action in school.
+We aim to give pupils the opportunity to thrive in a range of subject areas and activities such as music and sport, alongside the core curriculum subjects.
+Our curriculum has been revised in consultation with a wide range of stakeholders including pupils, parents, staff, governors and external consultants, to ensure it reflects the content and challenge of the new curriculum for each year group.

 EYFS

-Our Foundation Stage department consists of our F1 and F2 classes (currently vertically grouped).
-We ensure that all staff follow the statutory framework for the Early Years Foundation Stage and plan a wide range of exciting learning opportunities for children to meet the required standards.
-Staff use accurate baseline assessments to plan creative, stimulating and developmentally appropriate experiences for our children both indoors and out.
 Staff work closely as a team to share ideas and good practice and are also very much led by the children’s interests.
-As a Foundation Stage, we ensure that all children have the opportunity to spend quality time together in order for them to learn new skills from one another.
-Working together in this way also enhances transition between phases and ensures that this process is seamless for both staff, children and their families.
-We provide regular stay and play sessions for family members, providing them with the opportunity to become familiar with their child’s learning environment and understand the way in which our curriculum is delivered.
+As a Foundation Stage, we ensure that all children have the opportunity to spend quality time together in order to learn new skills from one another.
+Working together in this way also enhances transition between phases and ensures that the process is seamless for staff, children and their families.

 English - Reading, Writing, Grammar and Phonics